deepchecks/qa-over-csv/README.md

 - [Deploy the app to Streamlit](#deploy-the-app-to-streamlit)

 # App description
 This application utilizes the dataframe agent by Langchain in order to answer questions from a pandas DataFrame.
 For this application, you can upload any CSV or Excel file and then ask questions about it.
 We can configure the GPT model utilized to either use GPT-3.5-turbo or GPT-4.
 To access the information retrieval, the python code snippet to fetch data from the dataframe, and intermediate steps of the agent etc., we log all these things in a text file and then extract the required information.
+You can test the app at [Deepy Bot](https://question-answer-over-csv-deepchecks.streamlit.app/)

 > **User Input:** How many rows are there?<br>
   **LLM Response:** There are 1460 rows in the dataframe.